public-value-tech/rpoc/schema/rpoc/docs/rpoc.md

  * [Double](types/Double.md)  (**float**)  - A real number that conforms to the xsd:double specification
  * [Float](types/Float.md)  (**float**)  - A real number that conforms to the xsd:float specification
  * [Integer](types/Integer.md)  (**int**)  - An integer
+ * [Jsonpath](types/Jsonpath.md)  (**str**)  - A string encoding a JSON Path.
+The value of the string MUST conform to JSON Point syntax and SHOULD dereference to zero or more valid objects within the current instance document when encoded in tree form.
+ * [Jsonpointer](types/Jsonpointer.md)  (**str**)  - A string encoding a JSON Pointer.
+The value of the string MUST conform to JSON Point syntax and SHOULD dereference to a valid object within the current instance document when encoded in tree form.
  * [Ncname](types/Ncname.md)  (**NCName**)  - Prefix part of CURIE
  * [Nodeidentifier](types/Nodeidentifier.md)  (**NodeIdentifier**)  - A URI, CURIE or BNODE that represents a node in a model.
  * [Objectidentifier](types/Objectidentifier.md)  (**ElementIdentifier**)  - A URI or CURIE that represents an object in the model.
+ * [Sparqlpath](types/Sparqlpath.md)  (**str**)  - A string encoding a SPARQL Property Path.
+The value of the string MUST conform to SPARQL syntax and SHOULD dereference to zero or more valid objects within the current instance document when encoded as RDF.
  * [String](types/String.md)  (**str**)  - A character string
  * [Time](types/Time.md)  (**XSDTime**)  - A time object represents a (local) time of day, independent of any particular day
  * [Uri](types/Uri.md)  (**URI**)  - a complete URI